 Such risk management efforts by the Company as a whole, as well as by the Operations and Supervisory Units, are reported at the Audit Committee meetings.
-Also, in FY2024, an internal audit was conducted by an independent internal audit department under the direct control of the President.
+Also, in the fiscal year ended March 31, 2025, an internal audit was conducted by an independent internal audit department under the direct control of the President.